Temporary Protected Status Update

 The biggest news we have shared in recent weeks is the redesignation of Haiti to receive Temporary Protected Status.
 This happened on May 22, and impacts people from Haiti who were in the United States on or before May 21.
 People who qualify for TPS are allowed to stay and work in the United States until it is decided that it is safe for them to return to Haiti.
 The program is reviewed every 18 months.

 Of course, as with all policy, getting agreement to do something is only half the battle.
 Getting it done correctly and quickly requires a certain amount of vigilance as well.
-The Quixote Center joined in with 130 organizations on to the administration asking for TPS to be handled quickly and as inclusively as possible.
+The Quixote Center joined in with 130 organizations on this letter to the administration asking for TPS to be handled quickly and as inclusively as possible.
 Please feel free to share among your networks.

 Alianza Americas is leading a coalition effort to get a new TPS designation for countries in Central America impacted by hurricanes Eta and Iota, which hit the region within two weeks of each other in November, as well as ongoing violence.
 The call is for redesignation for Honduras, Nicaragua and El Salvador, and designation for Guatemala (which has not received TPS before).